 Once you’ve stepped inside though, you can forget such negativity.
 The interior is one of the finest and most lavish in its class.
 Lashings of leather and sporty red stitching make it a truly inviting place.

 Aluminium inserts in the dash and centre console give a premium feel, with every twist and prod of the controls affirming the well-engineered design.
 The 2018 facelift brought a new infotainment screen and dashboard dials and some updated materials - though the overall design is identical.

 Sat-nav, stereo and infotainment

-All versions of the 2 Series Active Tourer feature Bluetooth connectivity for the infotainment system, as well as BMW Navigation, a single CD player, DAB tuner and BMW Online Services.
+All versions of the 2 Series Active Tourer feature Bluetooth connectivity for the infotainment system, as well as BMW Navigation, a DAB radio tuner and BMW Online Services.

 Practicality, comfort and boot space

 It’s also only got space for five passengers, so if you want to carry more you’ll need to look at the larger Gran Tourer version.